misiektoja/instagram_monitor/docs/anti-detection.md

 Leaving `MY_HASHTAGS` empty simply skips the hashtag request.
 The other actions still run.

+The followee visit reads only the first page of accounts your session follows before picking one, so the simulation stays a few requests rather than paginating a large following list.

 By default, it performs about five of these actions over 24 hours.
 Change the limit with `DAILY_HUMAN_HITS`.

 Set `BE_HUMAN_VERBOSE = True` to log each action.